 A 1ml: 25mg CBD cartridge is also available.

 I also received a 10ml bottle of strawberry flavoured Satijah Hemp e-liquid containing 50mg of CBD.
+We will get to seeing if this can rank amongst the best CBD vape juice in just a minute.

 What is CBD Oil?